MicrosoftDocs/power-platform/power-platform/well-architected/security/networking.md

 Another advantage of using private endpoints is that you don't need to open the ports on the firewall for outbound traffic. **Private endpoints lock down all outbound traffic on the port for the public internet.** Connectivity is limited to resources within the network.

- **Tradeoff**: Azure Private Link is a paid service that has meters for inbound and outbound data that's processed.
+ > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Azure Private Link is a paid service that has meters for inbound and outbound data that's processed.
 You're also charged for private endpoints.

 ## Power Platform facilitation